 Toasting marshmallows

-Have a colander campfire
+Have a Colander Campfire

-See the moonrise
+See the Moonrise

-The final autumn moon of this year (the Beaver Moon; named when fur trappers were still a thing) will be on the 27th of November.
-This moon will rise at 3.20pm and the sun will set at 3.53pm, so if it’s a nice night this is the perfect one to get out and see the moon.
-And still be home by bedtime!
-Take some flasks of soup or toast some marshmallows and make a wee evening of it.
+The Hunter’s Moon is the full moon that comes after the September Harvest Moon (already happened on the 7th September), this year appearing on the 7th of October.
+The final autumn moon of this year (the Beaver Moon; named when fur trappers were still a thing) will be on the 5th of November.
+This moon will rise at 3.49pm and the sun will set at 4.28pm, so if it’s a nice night this is the perfect one to get out and see the moonrise and sunset, and still be home by bedtime.

 Moonrise over Loch Lomond